CS3219-AY2526Sem1/cs3219-ay2526s1-project-g01/ai/usage-log.md

 # Prompt/Command:

-Creaet a not authorised dialog box in radix to notify user that they are not allowed to access the room
+Create a not authorised dialog box in radix to notify user that they are not allowed to access the room

 # Output Summary: